Click the image below to download it as a png. Or, you can also view a full size image on the National Water and Climate Center site.

 NRCS Snow Survey Program

-Last 2022-2023’s record-setting snowpack provided some much-needed relief for Utah’s water supply.
-But since we don’t know when another wet year like this will come along, we need to unite and focus on reducing water use so we have enough in the future.
-By continuing to conserve — and finding new ways to stretch the supply — we’ll become more drought resilient as a state.
+Since we don’t know when another wet year will come along, we need to unite and focus on reducing water use so we have enough in the future.
+By continuing to conserve — and finding new ways to stretch the supply — we’ll become more drought-resilient as a state.

 - For farmers: Learn how you can get funds for using water more efficiently